 Tsodilo was granted prospecting license (PL369/2014) over the BK16 kimberlite pipe through its Botswana subsidiary, Bosoto Pty (Ltd) effective October 1, 2014.
-The prospecting license was renewed for an additional two-year period commencing October 1, 2017 and a second two-year renewal application was filed in the second quarter of 2019.
+The prospecting license was renewed for an additional two-year period commencing October 1, 2017 and a second two-year renewal application was granted in the third quarter of 2019 effective October 1.